i05nagai/memorandum/language/english_speaking.md

         * The government has so far refused to spell out its plan/policies
         * What do you mean you don't understand. do I have to spell it out for you?
     * form words
+        * to form a word or words with the letters in the correct order
+        * As a child he never learned to spell
     * result
         * to cause something bad to happen in the future
+        * the development of full artificial intelligence could spell the end of the human race
         * the new regulations could spell disaster for small business
         * this cold weather could spell trouble for gardeners
     * do instead
+    * period
+    * power
 * device
     * machine
     * method